gocept/gocept.mochikit/README.txt

 1.4.2.2 (unreleased)
 ++++++++++++++++++++

+* Lightbox: only set "Loading..." message when the lightbox is empty.

 * Made unregistering of event handlers more reliable in lightbox.

 * Allow to not use ids for the lightbox.